wix-incubator/eslint-plugin-lodash/docs/rules/prefer-lodash-method.md

 When using native functions like forEach and map, it's often better to use the Lodash implementation.

+This can be for performance reasons, for implicit care of edge cases (e.g. `_.map` over a variable that might be undefined), or for use of Lodash's shorthands.

 ## Rule Details

 This rule takes one argument - an optional options object.
 This object can have two keys: `except` and `ignoreObjects`, both optional.